winton/typectl/README.md

 expect(out.a).toBe(1)
 ```

-To bypass the prop value resolution, add `Prop` to the end of the input name:
+To bypass prop value resolution, add `Prop` to the end of the input name:

 ```typescript
 const a = ({ argProp }: { argProp: Prop<number> }) =>